 Finish Line Festival

 The finish line festival is open to all participants and spectators.
 Participants will receive free hot food and drinks, as well as other treats.
 Free water will be available for everyone.
-Make sure and stick around for the live bands and good times!
+There are vendors to visit as well as an awards ceremony.

 Texas Tri Series

 The Rookie Tri is the 1st event in the Texas Tri Series.
 The Series is composed of five triathlon events.
 Participants can complete the series by participating in all of the events.
 Participants will be given credit for participating in an event if they finish the event as a competitor, or if they volunteer.
 For more information, visit www.texastriseries.com.